By Dr. Nick Touran, Ph.D., P.E., 2009-03-01 , Updated 2022-10-01 , Reading time: 11 minutes

-A common type of nuclear reaction is called beta-decay.
-When a nucleus has more neutrons than it would like to have, it often beta-decays by breaking a neutron into a proton and an electron.
-The electron (called a beta-particle in this case, since it originated in the nucleus) flies off into nature, and the main result seen in the nucleus is a neutron converting to a proton (see figure).
+When a nucleus has too many neutrons to remain stable, it can undergo a nuclear transformation called beta-decay breaking a neutron into a proton and an electron.
+The electron (called a beta-particle because it originated in the nucleus) flies off into nature.

-When U-238 absorbs a neutron in a nuclear reactor, it becomes U-239, which is just the isotope of Uranium with one extra neutron than U-238.
-This beta-decays quickly and becomes Np-239.
-Then, the Np-239 beta-decays again to become Pu-239, which is a fissile isotope that can power nuclear reactors.
+When U-238 absorbs a neutron in a reactor, it becomes U-239, the isotope with one extra neutron than U-238.
+This unstable nuclide beta-decays quickly into Np-239.
+Then, the Np-239 beta-decays again to become Pu-239, a fissile isotope that can power nuclear reactors.
+A analogous process happens when Thorium-232 absorbs a neutron to become fissile Uranium-233.

 A nuclear fuel cycle is the path that nuclear fuel (Uranium, Thorium, Plutonium, etc.) takes as it is used to generate power in a nuclear reactor.
 Our fuel cycle page has more info.
 They describe where the material comes from and where it ends up.
 Different fuel cycles range from very simple to fairly complicated.
 We describe several of these below.